LibrePCB/LibrePCB/apps/README.md

 # Applications

-This directory contains some qmake projects to build applications, like
+This directory contains some cmake projects to build applications, like

 - LibrePCB itself
 - the LibrePCB command line interface